• Skip to main content

 Be sensitive to cultural norms and religious beliefs.

-We were told off and forced to erase photos of a not to be made interactive statue we posed behind in Greece.
+We were once told off and forced to erase photos when we posed behind a statue in Greece.
 Our idea was to put one of our heads on top of a headless goddess.
 This did not go over well.

 Quirky statues (sorry, no posing with statues here)